traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 **Transportation type:** Which transportation types to consider.

 **Departure/Arrival time (UTC):** The departure or arrival time.
-Searches are time dependent, as depending on the date/time, public transport or trafic condition may be different.
+Searches are time dependent, as depending on the date/time, public transport or traffic condition may be different.

 **Travel time (in minutes):** The total duration from arrival to destination.